cormullion/Thebes.jl/docs/src/text.md

 # Text

-For more information about using fonts, refer to the chapter in the Luxor documentation.

 Thebes provides a `text3D()` function that draws text in a 3D environment.
+For more information about using fonts and font selection, refer to the chapter in the Luxor documentation.

-You specify the location of the text, and optionally supply rotation (a tuple of three angles for x, y, and z) and text alignment.
-By default the text in Thebes (as in Luxor) runs along the x-axis, and it lies in the x plane.
+You specify the 3D location of the text, and optionally supply rotation (a tuple of three angles for x, y, and z) and text alignment (`halign` etc.).
+By default the text in Thebes (as in Luxor) runs along the x-axis, and it lies in the xy plane.

 ```@example
 using Thebes, Luxor # hide